Goodwood Pastoral Regeneration Project

 Project Information:

-The Goodwood Pastoral Regeneration Project is a Human-Induced Regeneration (HIR) project located on Goodwood Station, approximately 46 kilometers north-east of the opal-mining town of White Cliffs in Far West New South Wales.
-Registered on October 1, 2021, the project covers a substantial area of 35,299 hectares within the Central Darling Shire Council area, neighboring the Paroo-Darling National Park.
+The Goodwood Pastoral Regeneration Project is a Human-Induced Regeneration (HIR) project located on Goodwood Station, approximately 46 kilometers northeast of the opal mining town of White Cliffs in the Far West region of New South Wales.
+Registered in October 2021, the project encompasses a massive area of 35,299 hectares, covering the vast majority of the 37,000-hectare pastoral property.
+The station shares a boundary with the Paroo-Darling National Park, positioning it within a significant conservation corridor in the Australian outback.